-Travelling to the Douro Valley by car or train allows for greater flexibility and time to explore the different towns along the route.
+Travelling to the Douro Valley by car or train allows for greater flexibility and time to explore the different towns and villages along the route.
 The advantage is that more of the region can be visited than seen by a cruise boat.

 It is possible to take a day trip from Porto to Douro Valley though we would definitely recommmend you stay longer.
 To experience the region at a relaxed pace 3 -4 days would be ideal to visit Douro Valley.

 The Drive from Porto to Douro Valley is about 97 km and takes about 1 hour and 20 minutes on the A4 ( Motorway).
 The distance from Porto to the Douro Valley takes a bit longer on the secondary road along the river.
 Douro Valley by car allows for the flexibility to stop at the attractions along the way such as the Miradouros (viewpoints) and visit wineries off the beaten track.
 However be warned that these roads are for experienced drivers only as they are narrow and windy and some can be quite steep.

 For a particularly scenic route the N-222 linking Régua and Pinhäo was voted the world’s best drive in 2015.
 If you prefer to explore independently rather than take a tour this is probably the best option for you.
 The main disadvantage is that you won’t be able to drink during the day.
 It is easy to hire a car in Porto and to get the best price the earlier you book the better.
 To search, compare and save click here.